-Ancient Quinoa – Seed or Grain?
+What is Quinoa – Seed or Grain?

-Quinoa contains essential amino acids, the building blocks of protein for our bodies.
+Quinoa contains all essential amino acids, the building blocks of protein for our bodies.
 “Essential” means they cannot be produced by the body and must be obtained in our diet.
-Nutritionally speaking, quinoa is a great choice.
+In terms of minerals, quinoa contains calcium, phosphorus, magnesium, and iron.

 How To Cook Quinoa

-How to Enjoy Quinoa
+How to Use Quinoa & 10 Recipe Ideas

 Quinoa is very versatile.
-That’s why even for the two of us I cook a whole cup, because we can eat it in a variety of ways during the week.
+That’s why even for the two of us I cook a whole cup, because we eat it in a variety of ways during the week.
 Here are a few ideas on how to enjoy your quinoa.

 - If you have leftover cooked vegetables, chop them into small pieces and add them to the quinoa, toss and enjoy a combination side dish.
-Season to your liking.
+Season to your liking

 - Use cooked quinoa for a healthy chilled grain salad, like this quinoa tabouleh